-- The Head of Financial Resources at Sunderland City Council is the designated Finance Officer in accordance with Section 151 of the Local Government Act 1972 ensuring lawfulness and financial prudence of decision-making, and is responsible for the proper administration of the Authority's financial affairs. - The Deputy Clerk is the Authority's Monitoring Officer who has maintained an up-to-date version of the Standing Orders and has endeavoured to ensure lawfulness and fairness of decision making. - The Authority has in place up to date financial procedure rules and procurement rules which are subject to regular review. - Written procedures are in place covering financial and administrative matters, as well as HR policies and procedures.
-These include: - Codes of Conduct (incorporating anti fraud and whistle blowing protocols); - Health and Safety Policy; - Compliments, Comments and Complaints Policy; - Corporate Risk Management Strategy; - Procurement Codes of Practice; - Partnerships procedure;
+- The Director of Finance at Sunderland City Council is the designated Finance Officer in accordance with Section 151 of the Local Government Act 1972 ensuring lawfulness and financial prudence of decision-making, and is responsible for the proper administration of the Authority's financial affairs.

+- The Deputy Clerk is the Authority's Monitoring Officer who has maintained an up-to-date version of the Standing Orders and has endeavoured to ensure lawfulness and fairness of decision making.

+- The Authority has in place up to date financial procedure rules and procurement rules which are subject to regular review.

+- Written procedures are in place covering financial and administrative matters, as well as HR policies and procedures.
+These include:

+- Whistle blowing Policy;

+- Anti-Fraud and Corruption Policy;

+- Codes of Conduct;

+- Health and Safety Policy;

+- Compliments, Comments and Complaints Policy;

+- Corporate Risk Management Strategy;

+- Procurement Codes of Practice;

+- Partnerships procedure;

-- Treasury Management Strategy based upon CIPFA's Treasury Management Codes; - Functional budget management schemes. - There are robust and well embedded risk management processes in place, including: - Risk Management Strategy and Policy Statement; - Corporate Risk Profile; - Integrated Risk Management Plan; - Nominated Risk Manager; - Corporate Risk Management Group; - Partnerships Risk Register; - Member Risk Champion; - There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts. - The Authority has achieved accreditation to ISO22301 and Business Continuity Plans are in place which are subject to ongoing review, development and testing. - There are clearly defined capital expenditure guidelines and capital appraisal procedures in place. - Appropriate project management disciplines are utilised. - The Authority participates in the National Fraud Initiative and subsequent investigations.
+- Treasury Management Strategy based upon CIPFA's Treasury Management Codes; and - Functional budget management schemes. - There are robust and well embedded risk management processes in place, including: - Risk Management Strategy and Policy Statement; - Corporate Risk Profile; - Integrated Risk Management Plan; - Nominated Risk Manager; - Corporate Risk Management Group; - Partnerships Risk Register; - Member Risk Champion; and - Risk Management and Assurance Database. - There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts. - The Authority has achieved accreditation to ISO22301 for Business Continuity, and Business Continuity Plans are in place which are subject to ongoing review, development and testing. - There are clearly defined capital expenditure guidelines and capital appraisal procedures in place. - Appropriate project management disciplines are utilised. - The Authority participates in the National Fraud Initiative and subsequent investigations.